MatthewReid854/reliability/docs/Recommended resources.rst

 -    `Orange <https://orange.biolab.si/>`_ - a standalone data mining and data visualization program that runs using Python.
 Beautifully interactive data analysis workflows with a large toolbox.
 Not much reliability related content but good for data preprocessing.
 -    `R (Programming Language) - Survival analysis library <https://www.tutorialspoint.com/r/r_survival_analysis.htm>`_ - one of the more popular survival analysis libraries available in the open source commmunity.
 -    `CumFreq <https://www.waterlog.info/cumfreq.htm>`_ - a program for cumulative frequency analysis with probability distribution fitting for a wide range of distributions.
 Limited functionality beyond fitting distributions.
+-    `Fault Tree Analyser <https://www.fault-tree-analysis-software.com/fault-tree-analysis>`_ - A simple online tool where you can build a fault tree, give each branch a failure rate and run a variety of reports including reliability prediction at time, minimal cut sets, and several others.

 **Paid software**